Scheriproct

 2. If the suppository is soft, you can run it under some cold water while it is still in the foil to firm it up.
 Once the suppository is firm, remove the protective foil.

 4. Raise one knee to make insertion easier.
-If you are standing, you can raise on foot on a chair to help keep your balance.
+If you are standing, you can use a chair to help maintain your balance.

 5. Insert the suppository a half to 1 inch (about 2 and a half centimetres) into your anus.